 7:30am - Service in the Chapel of the Holy Family

 The Chapel is located in the center of the St. John’s campus, between the larger stone sanctuary building and the education wing.
-The service bulletin will lead the visitor through the liturgy, referencing page numbers from the Book of Common Prayer (1976), found in book rack on the backs of the pews.
-Please note: there is no music at this service and, unlike traditional Episcopal liturgy, the homily (sermon) is at the end of the service.
+The service bulletin will lead the visitor through the liturgy, referencing page numbers from the Book of Common Prayer (1979), found in the book rack on the backs of the pews.
+Please note: there is no music at this service and, unlike traditional Episcopal liturgy, there is a brief reflection in lieu of a sermon.

 All visitors are welcome to join us for communion.
 The chapel is also open Monday through Friday, 9a.m. to 4p.m. for prayer.
 Visitors are welcome to light a candle at the prayer stand.
 (A donation is requested for use of the candles.)